-When I was struggling with substance abuse, I often found myself on New Year’s Eve, once again, making a promise to myself that I would quit cold turkey.
+When I was struggling with substance abuse, I often found myself on New Year’s Eve, once again, making a New Years Resolution Goal to myself that I would quit cold turkey.

 Sometimes, I would make it two or three days.
 Other times, I wouldn’t make it past the first.

 The problem was, I was trying to upend my life in one stroke, a near impossible feat.
 Instead of building a foundation on which to begin a road to recovery, I only sabotaged myself.
 My failure is not an anomaly in a sea of unfulfilled New Year’s resolutions.

 According to an article published by the History Channel, as a species we’ve been practicing the art of resolution since ancient times.
 Four thousand years ago, the ancient Babylonians are said to have begun this tradition; yet, rather than using the resolution as a promise of self-improvement, they made offerings to the pagan gods.
 If they kept their promise, the gods would look out for them.
 If they failed to uphold their pledge, they were doomed to suffer.

 Nowadays, resolutions are made by some forty-five percent of Americans, but only eight percent of people achieve them.
 But why?

 While there are many theories underlying the inevitable resolution flop, it is most likely that we set ourselves up to fail by making all or nothing resolutions such as becoming vegan or exercising everyday or quitting a longtime battle with substance abuse.

 So how do we make positive improvements as the new year sets forth?
 Rather than shooting for the sun, lower your expectations.

 Say what?!
 That’s right.
 You need to learn to lower your expectations.

 While creating goals with such grand expectations hold an immediate allure, setting smaller goals actually have a greater chance at implementing change that will last.
 The great thing about small change is that it inspires other small changes, and before you know it, you are staring into the eyes of a new you.